jahnf/Projecteur/README.md

 Example: `projecteur -D 04b3:310c`

 This will enable devices within _Projecteur_ and the application will try to connect to that device if it is detected.
-It is up to the user though to make sure the device is accessible (via udev rules).
+It is, however, up to the user to make sure the device is accessible (via udev rules).

 ### Troubleshooting